Is there a charge for TSP?

 How do I request TSP?

 Use the TSP Request for Service Users Form (SF 315) to request TSP provisioning (or combined provisioning and restoration).
-Where possible, Register/Log In to request restoration, otherwise use the SF 315 for restoration requests, to report changes to an existing TSP service, and to delete/revoke a restoration and/or provisioning priority.
+To request TSP, Register/Log In using the menu options on the right to request restoration when possible.
+Otherwise, use the SF 315 for restoration requests, to report changes to an existing TSP service, and/or to delete/revoke a restoration and/or provisioning priority.

 Note: before using the TSP provisioning process to install new services, users should first contact their telecommunications vendors to inquire whether the need for an expedited provisioning can be met through a service level agreement.